Collections

 Pioneer Log Cabin

 In this square timber log home you can actually touch and feel the history.
 The cabin was built near Glen Orchard in 1875 by George and Jane Hall, with the help of their two oldest sons.
 Constructed from the giant white pines that grow locally, it is typical of the first homes built by settlers who moved to Muskoka under the Free Grants and Homestead Act of 1868.
 Relocated to the Muskoka Lakes Museum site in 1983, the log cabin contains 19th century artifacts and household items that give insight into early pioneer life and tell the Hall family story.
-View pioneer kitchen tools and appliances, and try on old-fashioned clothes from the dress-up chest.
+View pioneer kitchen tools and appliances, and smell the dried herbs hanging from the ceiling.

 Read More